fontforge/designwithfontforge.com/en-US/What_Is_a_Font.md

 Notice that in the font on top the flourish is more present in the capital letter and the second one the flourish is more in the lowercase.

 ### Serif - To be or not to be

-This is an early choice to make in type design.
-This affects how the end conditions (Terminals) are treated.
-Serifs are so distinct that type is easily classified as serifs vs sans-serfis (without serifs).
+Serifs are one of the most distinct aspects of a typeface, and often the first classification of type is between serif and sans-serif type.

+The form of serifs are related to the forms of terminals.

 ### Decoration

 <img src="images/4decoration.png" alt="">